 Walks in Nelson Lakes National Park

-From Lake Rotoroa, there’s the 2 hour Braeburn Walk.
+From Lake Rotoroa, there’s the 2-hour Braeburn Walk.
 This forest expedition leads to a mossy waterfall.
-By the jetty and car park, you’ll find the Flower Brothers Walk taking 15 minutes to see New Zealand’s tallest trees: kahikatea.
+Start along Braeburn Road 400m from the Gowan River Bridge.
+By the jetty and main car park of Lake Rotoroa, you’ll find the 25-minute loop walk, the Nature Walk, through stunning native forest.

-There are specially made biking trails around the national park, as it is forbidden to bike elsewhere in the area.
+There are specially made biking trails around the national park, as it is forbidden to bike on walking track elsewhere in the area.

 The Mt Robert Road is for the adventurous mountain biker, incorporating intermediate and advanced tracks.
 It is a quick 1h15mins bomb along the mountain.

 If you know no fear and have legs of steel, take the Matakitaki Valley and Glenroy Valley.
 Both are similar in that they follow 4WD tracks, rivers, beech forest and take 4 hours to complete.